Overview

 Since then, almost 3,000 heart, lung and heart-lung transplants have been carried out by the hospital, with world-leading survival rates, the shortest waiting lists and an increasing number of patients living 30+ years post-transplant.

 Teams at Royal Papworth have conducted the most heart transplants every year in the UK since 2008/09 and is the most active adult cardiothoracic transplant programme.
-In 2020/21, the hospital performed 56 transplants which was more than any other UK centre, with survival rates consistently above the national average.

 The hospital has also pioneered the use of invasive monitoring and hormone resuscitation for managing multi-organ donors which has become the international gold standard in donor management.